rebeccaringuette/kamodo-core/paper/paper.md

 # Summary

-Kamodo is a functional application programming interface (API) for scientific models and data.
+Kamodo is a functional application programing interface (API) for scientific models and data.
 In Kamodo, all scientific resources are registered as symbolic fields which are mapped to model and data interpolators or algebraic expressions.
 Kamodo performs function composition and employs a unit conversion system that mimics hand-written notation: units are declared in bracket notation and conversion factors are automatically inserted into user expressions.
 Kamodo includes a LaTeX interface, automated plots, and a browser-based dashboard interface suitable for interactive data exploration.